CBT Faculty Manual

 In addition to time spent in classes, committee meetings, research and other activities, a full-time faculty member's weekly routine must include time set aside to meet with students that are taking their courses, their advisees, and other students.
 Faculty are expected to maintain at least six office hours each week.
 A schedule should be posted on the faculty member's office door and on their syllabi.
 Faculty are expected to be available in their office during scheduled office hours.
 Office hours should not be scheduled for times when a faculty member is likely to have meetings.
 Thus, TR 11:00-12:30 is not an appropriate time slot for office hours.
 If a faculty member teaches online courses, then the faculty member should consult with their department chair regarding using a virtual meeting platform, such as Zoom, for a portion of their scheduled office hours.
 Faculty members conducting virtual office hours are required to maintain an active and live session throughout the entire designated time period.
 The virtual office's URL should be posted on the office door.

 In addition to office hours, faculty are expected to be responsive to other communications from students.
-Throughout a Fall or Spring semester until graduation day, faculty should respond to voice mail and email messages from students within two working days.
+Throughout a Fall or Spring semester until graduation day, faculty should respond to voice mail and e-mail messages from students within two working days.
 Faculty should keep their voice mailbox from becoming full, which would prevent students from leaving messages.

 Computer Assisted Instruction